-For the spring 2018 workshop we will be accepting applications from candidates in ALL languages.
+For the fall 2018 workshop we will be accepting applications from candidates in ALL languages.
 Acceptance is based on the candidate's interpreting experience.
 Speakers of rare languages are encouraged to apply.

 Steps to Become Listed on the Court Interpreter Registry as a court interpreter: